-This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic potential of cabozantinib as a treatment for patients with radioactive iodine-refractory differentiated thyroid cancer; Exelixis' plans to conduct an analysis in the first 100 patients enrolled in COSMIC-311 for the co-primary endpoint of objective response rate, and an interim analysis of progression-free survival in the second half of 2020; Exelixis' expectation that total enrollment of 300 patients in COSMIC-311 will be reached in the second half of 2020; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
-Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements and are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
+This press release contains forward-looking statements, including, without limitation, statements related to: the potential for cabozantinib to become an important new option for patients with differentiated thyroid cancer following anti-VEGFR therapy; Exelixis' plans to discuss the study results, proposed changes to the study conduct, as well as plans for a regulatory filing with the U.S. FDA in the near term; Exelixis' plans to present detailed final COSMIC-311 results, when they become available, at a future medical conference; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
+Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements.
+These forward-looking statements are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: risks and uncertainties related to regulatory review and approval processes and Exelixis' compliance with applicable legal and regulatory requirements; the potential failure of cabozantinib to demonstrate safety and/or efficacy in COSMIC-311; uncertainties inherent in the product development process, including evolving regulatory requirements, slower than anticipated patient enrollment or inability to identify a sufficient number of clinical trial sites; the costs of conducting clinical trials; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; Exelixis' ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on October 30, 2019, and in Exelixis' future filings with the SEC, including, without limitation, Exelixis' Annual Report on Form 10-K expected to be filed with the SEC on February 25, 2020.
-All forward-looking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the availability of data at the referenced times; complexities and the unpredictability of the regulatory review and approval processes in the U.S. and elsewhere; Exelixis' continuing compliance with applicable legal and regulatory requirements; the potential failure of cabozantinib to demonstrate continued safety and efficacy in clinical testing; uncertainties inherent in the product development process; the continuing COVID-19 pandemic and its impact on Exelixis' research and development operations; the costs of conducting clinical trials; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; Exelixis' ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' quarterly report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on November 5, 2020, and in Exelixis' future filings with the SEC.
+The forward-looking statements made in this press release speak only as of the date of this press release.
+Exelixis expressly disclaims any duty, obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in Exelixis' expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based, except as required by law.